M1st3r3/Notes_THM/Advent of Cyber 2023.md

 dtype: int64
 ```

 - What was the most frequent protocol?
+ICMP
 ```python
 df.groupby(['Protocol']).size()